sliscak/ideas/list.md

 * the network/model would use motion vectors/optical flow as input
 * the network/model would use depth data(if available) as input
 * the network/model would output an upscaled frame that would be downsampled and the downsampled frame/image would be used as input for the loss function
-37. When users write in a natural language(like english) to NARS with GPT/transformer based parser(see 29.), let the users rate the quality of the output(for example english-narsese pairs) with numbers(0 to 1 float or 0 to 100 integer), store the output with the rating(for example into a database) and if the output gets a good enough rating use it for learning(few-shot learning) or training(train the whole transformer model on  those pairs), the pairs then used as examples.
+37. When users write in a natural language(like english) to NARS with GPT/transformer based parser(see 29.), let the users rate the quality of the output(for example english-narsese pairs) with numbers(0 to 1 float or 0 to 100 integer), store the input-output pair with the rating(for example into a database) and if the input-output pair gets a good enough rating use it for learning(few-shot learning) or training(train the whole transformer model on  those pairs)[the pairs would be used as examples.]
   The low/bad quality output could be used for analytics(where to improve the model, etc).